deadlock-delegate/twitter-bot/README.md

 ### Registration

-Open `~/.ark/config/plugins.js` and add the following at the end (it has to be bellow p2p and api).
+Open `~/.ark/config/plugins.js` and add the following at the end.

 ```js
 '@deadlock/arkdelegates-plugin': {}